spinnaker/spinnaker.github.io/guides/user/pipeline/triggers-with-artifactsrewrite/pubsub/index.md

 ## Passing parameters

-Say your pipeline accepted some parameters (e.g. the desired stack to deploy to), you can make this explicit by adding a pipeline parameter on the same configuration screen as the pub/sub trigger:
+Say your pipeline accepted some parameters (for example, the desired stack to deploy to), you can make this explicit by adding a pipeline parameter on the same configuration screen as the Pub/Sub trigger:

 {%
   include